SpringDesigning/LearnGit/readme.txt

+Git is a distributed version control systeam
-This is a readme.txt file.
+Git is a free sofware distributed under GPL